tarek102/Math-magicians/README.md

 # Math magicians

-In this project I have used linter for HTML and CSS and Javascript, to make sure there are no linter errors on the code.
+In this project I have built a calculator that does the mathematical equations and displays the result in it's own space.

 ## Built With